Jamazi4/bimcat/notes.md

 or maybe first filters in library components - I dont think they make a lot of sense in the end.

-PERSISTING PARAMS FINALLY -NEVER USE BREADCRUMB LINKS - USE NEXT LINKS
+persisting params finally -never use breadcrumb links - use next links

 --06.05.2025--
 yesterday I implemented creating and fetching composite libraries.
 Now I will work on that further - first by creating more specific conditions on libraryminitature and then finally CompositeLibraryView
 The things I for sure still need to do: